 NAVOPLAN Helm

-Helm is NAVOPLAN’s operational layer for owner-operators and crews.
+Helm is NAVOPLAN’s operational layer for owner-operators and crew.
 It supports the vessel before departure, throughout the passage, and when conditions change.

 The goal is not more systems to manage.
-It is clearer decisions, fewer missed details, and preparation that holds together in the real world—including a Digital Float Plan that can be generated from the passage itself rather than assembled under pressure later.
+It is clearer decisions, fewer missed details, and preparation that holds together in the real world—including a fully automated Digital Float Plan with Active Vessel Tracking that can be generated from the passage itself rather than assembled under pressure.

 Helm brings together the areas that most directly affect how a passage actually goes: vessel readiness, phased passage planning, digital float planning, and emergency coordination.
 The intent is simple—to help the captain and crew achieve safer passages.